microsoft/azurechat/docs/1-introduction.md

 # 👋🏻 Introduction

-Azure ChatGPT is built with the following technologies.
+ChatGPT on Azure solution accelerator is built with the following technologies.

 [Node.js 18](https://nodejs.org/en): an open-source, cross-platform JavaScript runtime environment.